RxLaboratory/DuME/README.md

 ## Build

+First, get and install the dependencies:
-The easiest way to build DuME is to [install Qt](https://www.qt.io/download-open-source) along with Qt Creator, then install the [OpenImageIO](https://github.com/OpenImageIO/oiio) library for development.
+[Install Qt](https://www.qt.io/download-open-source) along with Qt Creator,
+Then install the [OpenImageIO](https://github.com/OpenImageIO/oiio) library for development,
+And finally, get an [FFmpeg](http://ffmpeg.org) executable binary to transcode medias with DuME.

 Then, you can just open and build the project with Qt Creator.

-You will need an [FFmpeg](http://ffmpeg.org) executable binary to transcode medias with DuME.
+The project and the source code are in the [DuFFmpeg] directory.

 ### Linux